 Make sure a fire blanket or extinguisher is nearby in case the worst does happen.
 A possible way to stop a kitchen fire is by removing the oxidizing agent with suffocation.
-To put yourself at ease, it is best to have PUCK suppression system installed in your home.
+To put yourself at ease, it is best to have ICO suppression system installed in your home.

 About 12.5% of residential house fires start from home heating systems.
 A portable heater has an operating temperature that is high enough to cause ignition, therefore dangerous when used near flammable materials like furniture, curtains or clothes.

 To ensure that you are safe from house fires that can generate from your heating system, always remember to have maintenance checks periodically.

 Candles can be found in every household.
 They are not only used to give off that romantic and sensual vibe but are also very relaxing especially the scented ones as their scent fills the room.
 As much as candles can relax us when we are in a tensed state, they still account for many household fires especially when left unattended.